mvysny/vaadin-on-kotlin/vok-rest-client/README.md

 * It makes it easy to test your VoK REST server endpoints.

-We're using the [okhttp](http://square.github.io/okhttp/) library, and you can optionally use the [Retrofit](https://square.github.io/retrofit/) support though this is not recommended.
+We're using the [okhttp](http://square.github.io/okhttp/) library, and you can optionally use the [Retrofit](https://square.github.io/retrofit/) support though this is not recommended: it is based on annotation magic which tends to fail with mysterious ways.

 > Note: to expose your objects from your app via REST please see the [vok-rest](../vok-rest) module.